 A: Some feel $5000 is expensive, some actually feel it is a deal compared to the financial loss already drained to the addiction.
 Either way, we can all agree addiction is co$tly!
 Addiction is also a chronic, life long illness that usually goes untreated.
-Adddiction treatment facilities, the emergency room and health insurance should all be free- in our humble opinion.
+Addiction treatment facilities, the emergency room and health insurance should all be free- in our humble opinion.
 But they aren’t.
 Since this proven program works and those often don’t and we know we can’t change the entire industry overnight…. we decided to help the families who are ready for change now.
 We have documented data that shows an over 87% success rate.
 Eventually, and over time, we hope our data will inspire insurance companies and treatment facilities to do what works and we invite you to join us in this pursuit.
 However, in the meantime, we hope you agree that you and your loved one deserve to have the best chance for success.
 Families who enroll with us keep their loved ones in treatment longer.
-Please email our headquarters if you’d like to join the initiative of changing the conversation system wide at email@example.com.
+Please email our headquarters if you’d like to join the initiative of changing the conversation system wide at firstname.lastname@example.org.

 Q: What if my loved one doesn’t want to get sober?

 A: Addiction treatment is designed for those who don’t want it.
 So them wanting it, or not, doesn’t matter at this point.
 You want it, you want it for them.
 Helping you will help them want it!

 Addiction controls the brain, making someone less inclined to want recovery until after they start to get it (it’s a total catch-22).

 Addiction treatment is for those who don’t think they need it.
 That’s the nature of the illness, and this is why so many struggle: they are left to “want it” but the illness prevents them from seeing that on their own.

 If you wait for your loved one to want it, you could end up waiting too long.
 Learning these tools is going to shift the energy around your addict through you so that their wanting will increase.